 The following is a staff writer post from MikeS.
 He is a married father of 2.
 So, with the cat, he ranks number 5 in the house.
 He loves numbers and helping people.
 Please leave any questions or comments below for either Mike or Crystal.

-I was reviewing my family’s medical expenses from one of my virtual offices the other day and was happy to find that our medical expenses have been coming in lower this year than the past couple years.
+I was reviewing my family’s medical expenses the other day and was happy to find that our medical expenses have been coming in lower this year than the past couple years.
 Over the past few years, we have experienced some significant medical costs, both expected and unexpected.
 The magnitude of the medical costs caused my wife and me to rethink some priorities and how we allocate our savings.

 It started a couple of years ago when my wife became pregnant with our second child.
 This wasn’t unexpected, as we were trying to have a second child.
 I knew the costs were going to be a little different than when we had our daughter.
 I had switched companies since my daughter was born and my health insurance was different.
 When my daughter was born, we had a plan that covered virtually all of our costs with a small $500 deductible.
 My health insurance now has a deductible and a co-insurance component.
 So, I began planning as best I could for the extra medical expenses that normally come with a pregnancy.
 I knew my wife would be having a c-section, as my daughter was born via a c-section, so that expense was anticipated.
 We felt that we were in a pretty good position.